 The bill, H.B.
 No. 3040, amends Section 141.001(a) of the Election Code regarding the eligibility requirements for individuals seeking public office in Texas, specifically addressing those who have been convicted of a felony.
 The key change introduced by this bill is the addition of a requirement that individuals who have been finally convicted of a felony must have been pardoned or otherwise released from the resulting disabilities by a court of competent jurisdiction in order to be eligible for candidacy.
-This amendment aims to clarify the conditions under which individuals with felony convictions can participate in public office.
+This amendment clarifies the conditions under which a person with a felony conviction can run for public office.

-The bill retains other existing eligibility criteria, such as being a U.S. citizen, being at least 18 years old, and meeting residency and voter registration requirements.
-The act is set to take effect on September 1, 2025, allowing time for the necessary adjustments to be made in accordance with the new legal language.
+The bill retains other existing eligibility criteria, such as being a U.S. citizen, at least 18 years old, and having resided in the state for a specified period.
+It also maintains the stipulation that candidates must not be determined to be mentally incapacitated.
+The act is set to take effect on September 1, 2025, if passed.

 Statutes affected: